 Table 3 presents our main results.
-Given the descriptive findings above, we focus on (employer) contributions as a share of the ADC.
+As noted above, we focus on (employer) contributions as a share of the ADC.
 Columns 1-2 show the results for OLS specifications with and without covariates.
 Columns 3-4 shows results for 2SLS specifications.
+The coefficients are extremely stable across the specifications and are all significant at the one percent level.
+For the 2SLS specifications, the F-stat is over 350, well above the commonly used benchmark of 10 (Stock et al., 2002).
+The coefficients imply that an increase of \$1,000 in aid per capita (relative to the actual increase of approximately \$800 per person using the broad measure of aid)